taha2218/NewsApp/README.md

 A new Flutter project.
 This app shows you news from various interests such as sports, entertainment, general, science etc.
+Look for images folder to find screenshots of the working App !

 ## Getting Started